linxin4cs/enote-frontend/README.md

 ### Miscellaneous
 - Responsive layout (adapts to both desktop and mobile)
-- Clean and aesthetic UI (based on Element Plus and TailwindCSS)
+- Clean and aesthetic UI

 ## Technology Stack